munificent/game-programming-patterns/book/state.markdown

 </aside>

 It turns out, this is a common structure called a *hierarchical state machine*.
 A state can have a *superstate* (making itself a *substate*).
 When an event comes in, if the substate doesn't handle it, it rolls up the chain of superstates.
-In other words, it works just like overiding inherited methods.
+In other words, it works just like overriding inherited methods.

 In fact, if we're using the actual State pattern to implement our FSM, we can use class inheritance to implement the hierarchy.
 Define a base class for the superstate: